 Automotive Comms has carried out the communication for STRIVE, an AMSCI-funded NAA/Bentley virtual reality design project, including designing the identity, website, exhibition stands and production of a video.

 Automotive Comms created a marketing strategy for Sigmatex, the world’s leading independent converter of carbon fibre, to help the global company achieve ambitious growth targets.
 We then implemented our recommendations with a range of marketing materials, including with the design and build of a new website, a 3D animated video, and new printed marketing materials – as well as copywriting, photography and PR.
 We have also provided marketing support for the Sigmatex Lightweighting Excellence (LX) AMSCI project, which is working with three global car manufacturers to manufacture composite components in medium to high volumes at affordable costs.

-A professional and strategic marketing approach has enabled Force Technology to achieve levels of growth over the last year that far outstrip reasonable expectations for a new business.
+A professional and strategic marketing approach enabled Force Technology to achieve levels of growth in its first year that far outstrip reasonable expectations for a new business.
 Items such as the company’s website have provided the reassurance that the company has the capability to deliver large orders for springs that need to meet particularly demanding requirements.
 The company has been elevated from being a volume spring

 manufacturer to a business that is seen to offer leading expert advice about the design of springs to cope with high performance use and challenging duty cycles.
 Force Technology is now supplying springs into high profile clients in sectors such as automotive and heavy diesel, often displacing previous suppliers that have been in business for many years.